lucasgdb/useful-dev-tools/web-tools.md

 [Bounce.js](http://www.bouncejs.com) | A custom animation creator.
 [Boxicons](https://boxicons.com/) | High Quality Web Icons Set.
 [BrowserStack](https://www.browserstack.com/) | Browser and app testing.
 This paid web tool allows a dev to test their application across multiple browsers running on different operating systems including mobile.
+[Browserframe](https://browserframe.com) | Show off your project's image in a image like browser window.
 [BscScan](https://bscscan.com/) | BscScan is the leading blockchain explorer for the Binance Smart Chain, built by the same team behind Etherscan.
 Besides tracking transactions, verifying smart contracts and other features, BscScan is also the leading validator for BSC.
 [Bubbly](https://projects.verou.me/bubbly/) | A CSS speech bubbles made easy.
 [Can I use](https://caniuse.com) | "Can I use" provides an up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers.